Aurel300/prusti-dev/docs/dev-guide/src/config/flags.md

 > **Note:** `cargo prusti` sets this flag with `DEFAULT_PRUSTI_QUIET=true`.

+## `REPORT_VIPER_MESSAGES`

+When enabled for both server and client, certain supported Viper messages will be reported to the user.

+## `VERIFY_ONLY_DEFPATH`

+When set to the defpath of a local method, prusti will only verify the specified method.
+A fake error will be generated to avoid caching of a success.

 ## `SERVER_ADDRESS`

 When set to an address and port (e.g. `"127.0.0.1:2468"`), Prusti will connect to the given server and use it for its verification backend.